-Every year, The Salvation Army holds a special appeal within its churches (corps) to support work in developing countries: the ‘Self Denial Appeal’.
-This year’s campaign launches on Sunday 20 July, and runs over a six week period, culminating in Self Denial Sunday on 24 August.
-That’s the date we bring our gifts, which are then sent to International Headquarters in London for use around the world.
+The 2015 appeal launches on Sunday 19 July, and runs over a six week period, culminating in Self Denial Sunday on 23 August.
+This is the date we bring our gifts, which are then sent to International Headquarters in London for use around the world.

 The campaign is promoted over a number of weeks to allow Salvationists time to make a considered decision about their giving and to learn more about situations indicative of where their money will be put to work.
 Titled ‘hope through community’, this year’s appeal spotlight is on The Salvation Army’s work in Rwanda, Cambodia, Pakistan and Papua New Guinea.
 The appeal videos and booklet show examples of how Self Denial funds are having a positive impact on struggling communities and providing hope.

 We ask that Salvationists prayerfully consider the goal of giving One Week’s Salary on Missionary Service (OWSOMS).
 This goal will not be possible for everyone, but whatever people decide to give, we believe that God will honour and grow their gift.
 As Jesus says in Mark 4:26-27, ‘This is what the kingdom of God is like.
 A man scatters seed on the ground.
 Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.’
 (NIV)